Recommended children's booklists sorted by age or topic

 SF Said has created a remarkable and unforgettable novel, which will stay on your mind for days after reading.
 He has the ability to create epic tension and spectacular euphoria, which makes for a story that is extremely difficult to put down.
 Science Fiction fans are in for a treat!

-In order to survive, he must trust a troop of aliens, with hooves and flaming eyes, who help him travel through space to escape his home.
+To survive, he must trust a troop of aliens, with hooves and flaming eyes, who help him travel through space to escape his home.
 With the galaxy surrounding him at war, this action-packed story moves from scene to scene with epic fighting scenes of good vs evil, along with many timely escapes.
-Amongst the thrilling journey from planet to planet, are captivating black and white illustrations and hints of an impending evil.
-Readers will also experience Lucky making an impossible decision, which will not only change his own future but that of the ones he loves and the entire galaxy.

-Phoenix builds up to one of the most spectacular endings I have ever read; this is well worth the commitment of reading for readers in Year 6 and beyond.
+Phoenix builds up to one of the most spectacular endings I have ever read; this is well worth the commitment of reading for readers aged 10-14.

 Shorter chapter books about space